Phrynobatrachus njiomock

 Phrynobatrachus njiomock is a species of frogs in the family Phrynobatrachidae.
 It is endemic to Cameroon and is only known from Mount Oku where it occurs near Lake Oku.
 It has not been observed after 2010 and might already be extinct.
 The specific name njiomock means "eleventh" in Oku language and refers to the name "Phrynobatrachus sp.
-11" that Jean-Louis Amiet used in 1978 to refer to a specimen collected near Lake Oku.
+11" that Amiet used in 1978 to refer to a specimen collected near Lake Oku.
 Common name Lake Oku puddle frog has been proposed for this species.

 Description

 Adult males measure 28–35 mm and adult females 25–31 mm in snout–vent length.
 The body shape is compact and the hind limbs are strong.
 The tympanum is indistinct or only scarcely visible.
 Fingers lack webbing and have small but distinct discs.
 Toes are moderately to extensively webbed and have small discs.
 Dorsal coloration varies from greyish brown to dark brown.
 Coloration may appear uniform but typically includes some lighter and darker spots, often with reddish spots on head and limbs.
 Some individuals have a light brown mid-dorsal stripe.
 Males have light brown mottling on the throat.